abhilashms/ragtester/README.md

 ## 🎯 Overview

-RAGtester is a powerful evaluation framework designed to assess the quality, reliability, and safety of RAG systems through automated testing.
-It generates context-aware questions from your documents and evaluates responses across multiple dimensions using state-of-the-art LLM judges.
+RAGtester is like a test suite for your RAG’s answers.
+You give it your documents (PDFs, text files, Markdown) and your RAG function (or API).
+It will then generate questions from your docs, ask your RAG system those questions, check the answers for things like accuracy, clarity, and safety, and create reports (CSV, JSON, Markdown).
+This saves you from writing manual tests or checking answers by hand.

 ### Why RAGtester?